Joaovictordsl/Swift-Fundamentals/Variables/Optional.md

+<h1>Optional<h1>

-1. **Definition**: An optional in Swift is a type that represents either a wrapped value or nil.
+An optional in Swift is a type that represents either a wrapped value or nil.

 2. **Syntax**: It's denoted by appending a "?" after the type, indicating the possibility of the value being absent.